EdgeTX/edgetx-sdcard/README.md

 The contents of this repository are organised by color type and screen size, with zip archives generated for each color type and screen size.

-A non-exhaustive list of targets includes:
+A non-exhaustive list of targets (look at the [sdcard.json](https://github.com/EdgeTX/edgetx-sdcard/blob/master/sdcard.json) if you are unable to figure out out which one applies to your handset from this list) includes:

 - **c480x272.zip** (480x272 pixel landscape orientation color screen radios)
     - FrSky Horus x10s